charliecm/alfred-hyperlink/readme.md

 [Download v1.0](https://github.com/charliecm/alfred-hyperlink/raw/master/hyperlink.alfredworkflow)

 An [Alfred](https://www.alfredapp.com/) workflow that lets you copy an open browser tab as hyperlink.
-This can be useful for pasting online sources into a document while doing research.
+This can be useful for pasting online sources into a document when doing research.

 Type `copylink` to see a list of open tabs.
 Currently, this workflow supports Google Chrome and Safari only.